ofiwg/libfabric/man/fi_cxi.7.md

 message rate outweighs by the cost of restarting after a failure.

 Unreliable, non-fetching AMOs may be performed by specifying the FI_CXI_UNRELIABLE flag.
 Unreliable, fetching AMOs are not supported.
+Unreliable AMOs must target an optimized MR and cannot use remote completion notification.
+Unreliable AMOs are not ordered.

 ## High Rate Put